Starter Flock Grant Program sponsored by FCS Financial

 Goal: To provide a current

-Reward: Up to three winners will receive a $600 grant to be used to purchase ewes from a sale or current MSP member and work with this member in a mentoring program.
+Reward: Up to three winners will receive a $600 grant to be used to purchase ewes and work with a MSP member in a mentoring program.
 The sheep purchased may be purebred, registered or commercial stock.

 Application Requirements: Applicants must not currently own a flock, be involved in Missouri 4-H and/or FFA, successfully complete this application with responses to essay questions attached, and contact a current MSP member (current MSP membership directory may be obtained by contacting the executive director) to obtain a letter of recommendation and agreement by the member to participate in a mentoring program.